Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 1. Frozen Fruits or Natural Sweeteners

-By adding berries and cherries to your supplement, you will not only improve its taste and sweetness but also boost your levels of antioxidants, which will help you stay healthy [3].
+Also, according to another study found on WebMD, adding berries and cherries to your supplement will not only improve its taste and sweetness but also boost your levels of antioxidants, which will help you stay healthy [2].

-Furthermore, watermelon naturally contains citrulline, an amino acid beneficial to relieving sore muscles and boosting athletic performance making your pre-workout taste and perform better [4].
+Furthermore, another study found on the National Library of Medicine (NIH) website proved that watermelon naturally contains citrulline, an amino acid beneficial to relieving sore muscles and boosting athletic performance making your pre-workout taste and perform better [3].

 2. Fresh Lemon, Lime, Orange Juice